 Now a Citrix Connection Quality Indicator that Simplifies the Citrix Admin’s Task

 Citrix admins also need to be able to track the Connection Quality Indicator for all virtual app and desktop sessions.
 Asking users to execute and tell them about the connection quality is a reactive process and not all the users may want to execute a tool in their session or report what they are seeing periodically to the admins.
-In order to be proactive, Citrix admins need visibility to Citrix Connection Quality without needing to have to ask their users each time.
+In order to be proactive, Citrix admins need visibility to CQI without needing to have to ask their users each time.

 The Citrix helpdesk team can also use this indicator to respond to user complaints.
 When a user calls in saying that Citrix access is slow, they can check the eG Enterprise console, immediately determine if the user has a poor connection and indicate to the user that the issue may be with their network connection and not with the Citrix farm itself.

 User Experience Management: More than just about Monitoring Citrix Connection Quality